Combinatorial rigidity for some infinitely renormalizable unicritical polynomials: Polynomials and the connectedness loci

-If $c$ belongs to a hyperbolic component $\hh$ that is not the main hyperbolic component of the connectedness locus, the \textit{basin of attraction} of its attracting cycle $\bar{b}_c$, denoted by $A_c$, is defined as the set of points $z\in\mathbb{C}$ with $P_c^n(z)$ converges to the cycle $\overline{b}_c$.
+If $c$ belongs to a hyperbolic component $\hh$ which is not the main hyperbolic component of the connectedness locus, the \textit{basin of attraction} of its attracting cycle $\bar{b}_c$, denoted by $A_c$, is defined as the set of points $z\in\mathbb{C}$ with $\langle P_c^n(z)\rangle_{n=0}^{\infty}$ converges to the cycle $\overline{b}_c$.
 The boundary of the component of $A_c$ containing $c$ is a Jordan curve which we denote it by $D_c$.
 The map $P^k_{c}$ on $D_{c}$ is topologically conjugate to $\theta \mapsto d \theta$ on the unit circle.
-Therefore, there are $d-1$ fixed points of $P^k_c$ on this Jordan curve which are repelling periodic points (of $P_c$) of period dividing period of $\bar{b}_{c}$ (its period can be strictly less than period of $\bar{b}_c$).
+Therefore, there are $d-1$ fixed points of $P^k_c$ on this Jordan curve which are repelling periodic points of $P_c$ of period dividing the period of $\bar{b}_{c}$ (its period can be strictly less than the period of $\bar{b}_c$).
 Among all rays landing at these repelling periodic points, let $\theta _{1}$ and $\theta_{2}$ be the angles of the external rays bounding the sector containing the critical value of $P_{c}$ (See Figure~\ref{julia}).
 The following theorem makes a connection between external rays $R^{\theta_1}$, $R^{\theta_2}$ and the parameter external rays $R_{\theta_1}$, $R_{\theta_2}$.
-See \cite{DH1a} and \cite{Sch} for proofs.
+See \cite{DH1a} and \cite{Sch} for further details.

-\begin{thm} The parameter external rays $R_{\theta_1}$ and $R_{\theta _2}$ land at the root of $\hh$ and moreover, these are the only rays that land at this point. \end{thm}
+\begin{thm} The parameter external rays $R_{\theta_1}$ and $R_{\theta _2}$ land at the root of $\hh$.
+Moreover, these are the only rays that land at this point. \end{thm}

-Closure of the two parameter external rays $R_{\theta _{1}}$ and $R_{\theta _{ 2}}$ cut the parameter plane into two components.
+The closure of $R_{\theta _{1}}$ and $R_{\theta _{ 2}}$ cut the parameter plane into two components.
 The one containing $\hh$ with the root point attached to it is called the \textit{wake} $W_{\hh}$.
 So a wake is an open set with a point attached to its boundary.
-Given a wake $W_\hh$ and an equipotential of level $\eta$, $E_\eta$, the \textit{truncated wake} $W_\hh(\eta)$ is the bounded component of $W_\hh \setminus E_\eta$.
-Part of the connectedness locus contained in $W_\hh$ is called the \textit{limb} $\LL_\hh$ of the connectedness locus \textit{originated} at $\hh$.
+Given a wake $W_\hh$ and an equipotential $E_\eta$, the \textit{truncated wake} $W_\hh(\eta)$ is the bounded component of $W_\hh \setminus E_\eta$.
+The part of the connectedness locus contained in $W_\hh$ is called the \textit{limb} $\LL_\hh$ of the connectedness locus \textit{originating} at $\hh$.
 In other words, $\LL_\hh=W_\hh\cap \M_d$.
 By definition, every limb is a closed set.